Dietetics BSc (Hons)Study level: Undergraduate

 Dietitians are the only qualified health professionals that assess, diagnose and treat diet and nutrition problems.
 This course is designed to enable you to use your expertise to promote a healthy lifestyle and offer nutrition advice.
 It aims to enable you to translate the latest nutrition science into understandable, practical information about food and provide education and support to enable people to manage their health and treat nutrition-related disease.

-This course is accredited by the BDA for the 2022/23 intake.
-If the accreditations of this course change, we will notify applicants and students as soon as possible.
+This course is accredited1 by the BDA for the 2023/24 intake.
 In addition, through completing the Food and Food Production module you will qualify for a Level 2 food safety certificate accredited by the Chartered Institute of Environmental Health.

 Year one aims to give you a foundation in nutrition, introducing key dietetic skills such as nutritional assessment and, behaviour change in readiness for an introductory placement in clinical practice.
 You will also have opportunities to work inter-professionally with other health care professionals, reflecting the environment you will work in when you graduate.